Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Results and comments

-We will use Lemma \ref{convnrdou} in order to prove Theorem \ref{Barinvpri} below.
-To do so we need the following lemma, which is essentially the same as Lemma \ref{gengenbarinvpri} being the difference that, just as in Lemma \ref{convnrdou}, the processes involved are seen as random elements whose domain is the product space $[0,2\pi)\times\Omega$, and the notion of quenched convergence is understood with respect to $\mathcal{G}_{0}$.
-The proof is exactly as that of Lemma \ref{gengenbarinvpri}.
+We will use Lemma~\ref{convnrdou} in order to prove Theorem~\ref{Barinvpri} below.
+We will also need the following lemma, which is essentially the same as Lemma~\ref{gengenbarinvpri} except that, just as in Lemma~\ref{convnrdou}, the processes involved are seen as random elements whose domain is the product space $[0,2\pi)\times\Omega$, and the notion of quenched convergence is understood with respect to $\mathcal{B}_{0}\otimes\mathcal{F}_{0}$.
+The proof is exactly as that of Lemma~\ref{gengenbarinvpri}.